Application and Positions

 Do I have to attend a police academy?

-Yes, unless you are already Texas Commission on Law Enforcement (TCOLE) certified, you will be required to attend and complete an accredited police academy prior to applying with us.
+Yes, unless you are already Texas Commission on Law Enforcement (TCOLE) certified, you will be required to complete or be attending an accredited police academy prior to applying with us.

 Does the West Lake Hills Police Department offer lateral transfers for police officers?